top of page

 Regarded as “being today’s voice for tomorrow’s generation”, national political activist and organizer of Justice 4 the Next Generation, Rev. Gregory Drumwright, is one of America’s most promising rising public theologians of this new decade.
 His leadership throughout the social justice movement has been seen on CNN, ABC, FOX, NBC and featured in articles published by Forbes, The New York Times, Washington Post, and Bloomberg, as well as

 Greg’s ecumenical and community leadership, as a faith leader and a millennial/Gen Z racial equity expert, has garnered him various platforms to share his message of education, empowerment and encouragement to more than a million people since he began his public speaking career.
-His local parish, The Citadel Church, in Greensboro, NC, has become a case study for attracting large millennial audiences, despite a sharp decline in religious practice across all church denominations.
+His local parish, The Citadel Church & Campus Ministries, in Greensboro, NC, has become a case study for attracting large millennial audiences, despite a sharp decline in religious practice across all church denominations.

 L.E.A.D.
 (Leadership Enhancement and Academic Development).